AstroMined/pygithub-mcp-server/docs/progress.md

 We've addressed specific test failures in schema validation by adding strict=True to field definitions in CreateIssueParams and GetIssueParams, and fixing validation for empty content lists in ToolResponse.
 These changes ensure proper type checking and prevent automatic type coercion, which was causing test failures.

-We've fixed issues in the test suite by correcting indentation problems in tests/schemas/test_issues.py and removing a redundant test file (tests/schemas/test_issues_complete.py) that was causing confusion and test failures.
-The redundant file was incomplete and had a truncated test method that was causing a NameError during test execution.

 We've updated our testing strategy (ADR 002) to prioritize real API testing over mock-based testing.
-This decision was made after experiencing significant challenges with mock-based testing, including 24/25 failing tests, complex mock implementations, brittle test fixtures, and difficulty maintaining mock parity with API changes.
+This decision was made after experiencing significant challenges with mock-based testing, including complex mock implementations, brittle test fixtures, and difficulty maintaining mock parity with API changes.
 The updated ADR provides a detailed implementation plan for transitioning to real API tests and guidance for future development.

-Test suite continues to improve with enhanced rate limit error handling and mock fixtures.
-Recent improvements include proper RateLimitExceededException handling, improved error message formatting, and comprehensive rate limit test coverage.
+Test suite continues to improve with enhanced rate limit error handling and real API testing approach.
+Recent improvements include proper handling for edge cases, implementation of retry mechanisms, and comprehensive test coverage with real API interactions.
 All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
 Each tool follows established patterns for kwargs handling and object conversion.

-Focus now on improving test coverage for remaining schema files (base.py at 73%, responses.py at 78%) and implementing the real API testing strategy.
+Focus now on improving test coverage for low-coverage modules (client, rate_limit, errors, operations) and continuing implementation of the real API testing strategy.

 ### Priorities
-1. Improve test coverage for remaining schema files (base.py, responses.py)
+1. Continue improving test coverage for low-coverage modules (client, rate_limit, errors, operations)
+2. Implement more integration tests following ADR-002
-2. Expand schema validation to all models
+3. Expand schema validation to all models
-3. Implement real API testing strategy
 4. Prepare for PyPI publication
-5. Improve remaining module coverage
-6. Expand documentation with examples
+5. Expand documentation with examples
-7. Add performance optimizations
+6. Add performance optimizations
-8. Integrate advanced features
+7. Integrate advanced features
-9. Improve error handling
+8. Improve error handling
-10. Add monitoring and logging
+9. Add monitoring and logging

 ## Known Issues
-1. Mock-based tests are brittle and difficult to maintain
+1. Several modules still have low test coverage
 2. Documentation could be more comprehensive
 3. Performance could be optimized
 4. Need to document synchronous operation benefits
 5. Need to update API examples for synchronous usage

 ## Next Actions
-1. Improve test coverage for base.py (currently 73%)
+1. Improve coverage for client/client.py (currently 34%)
-2. Improve test coverage for responses.py (currently 78%)
+2. Improve coverage for client/rate_limit.py (currently 18%)
+3. Improve coverage for errors/formatters.py (currently 11%)
+4. Improve coverage for errors/handlers.py (currently 6%)
+5. Improve coverage for operations/issues.py (currently 8%)
-3. Expand schema validation to all models
+6. Expand schema validation to all models
-4. Implement real API testing strategy
-5. Replace issue lifecycle tests with real API tests
-6. Implement thorough cleanup mechanisms
-7. Document patterns for real API testing
+7. Implement more integration tests with real API testing
-8. Continue test coverage improvements
-9. Add performance optimizations
+8. Add performance optimizations
-10. Enhance documentation
+9. Enhance documentation
+10. Prepare for PyPI publication

 ## Dependencies
 - Git repository at github.com/AstroMined/pygithub-mcp-server